nixworks/public/news/2015/10/19/README.md

 ##### Kunduz hospital airstrike
 ### [Afghanistan's acting defense minister has stated that the Medecins Sans Frontieres hospital in Kunduz bombed on 3 October by U.S. forces was being used as a safe haven by insurgents.
 MSF has repeatedly denied the allegation, stating "Every staff member in Kunduz working for MSF has repeatedly reported to us that there were no armed people in the hospital at the time of the bombing". ](/news/2015/10/19/afghanistanas-acting-defense-minister-has-stated-that-the-ma-c-decins-sans-frontia-res-hospital-in-kunduz-bombed-on-3-october-by-u-s-forces.md)
-_Context: Afghanistan, Kunduz, Medecins Sans Frontieres, Kunduz hospital airstrike_
+_Context: Medecins Sans Frontieres, Kunduz, Kunduz hospital airstrike, Afghanistan_

 ##### Economy of China
 ### [China's economy expanded 6.9% in third quarter over last year's growth, just slightly better than forecast. ](/news/2015/10/19/chinaas-economy-expanded-6-9-in-third-quarter-over-last-yearas-growth-just-slightly-better-than-forecast.md)